 Monitoring of instrumental and geophysical parameters is important in order to detect possible problems.
 When monitoring parameters over long periods, possible drifts or jumps can be detected.
 These verification products are produced operationally so that they allow systematic monitoring of the main relevant parameters.
 When possible, comparison with Jason-1 data are done.
-Note that Jason-1 turned into a first safe hold mode between 2012-02-16 and 2012-02-29 - so that no Jason-1 measurement is available from 2012-02-16 16 :39 :05 to 29-02-2012 10 :28 :44 - and into a second safe hold mode since 2012-03-03 so that no Jason-1 measurement was available on its repetitive orbit from 2012-03-03 12 :59 :12 onwards.
+Note that Jason-1 turned into two successive safe hold modes in February and March 2012, so that the Jason-1 last measurement on its repetitive orbit was on 2012-03-03 12 :59 :12.
 In the following, it was decided to move Jason-1 to a geodetic orbit.
 Jason-1 science data on the geodetic orbit are available from 07-05-2012 16 :00 :01 onwards.